 (G) All penalties assessed and invoiced by the department pursuant to this rule shall be deposited in the fund in the state treasury created pursuant to section 3794.08 of the Revised Code within thirty days of collecting such penalties in the manner prescribed by the director.
 Within forty-five days of the close of each quarter, ninety per cent of any penalties received by the Ohio department of health in that quarter shall be paid to the designee who brought the enforcement action and shall be used for the purposes of Chapter 3794. of the Revised Code and the rules adopted under it.

-(H) Either the director of health or a designee may terminate the designation with thirty days written notice served upon the other party.
+(H) Either the director of health or a designee may terminate the designation with thirty days written notice served upon the other party or immediately, if mutually agreed.
 In the event a designee fails to fulfill the obligations set forth in this rule, the director may, at the director's option, immediately terminate the designation.